KwanLab/Autometa/docs/source/installation.rst

 ============

 Currently Autometa package installation is supported by mamba_, and docker_.
-For installation using mamba, download mamba from mambaforge_.
+For installation using mamba, download mamba from Mambaforge_.

 .. attention::